 December through February tend to be our colder months around here in Jackson, TN.
 Once you leave your house between traveling, working in cold spaces, heat at work not being sufficient, most of us freeze throughout the day.
 When you get home for the day, you expect to walk in and the house be warm.
-The last thing you want to find is that the furnace is not working.
-Even worse, it’s actually blowing cold air!
+The last thing you want to find is your furnace blowing cold air!

-You change your thermostat settings to indicate your desired home temperature.
-This sends a signal to your furnace.
+The first thing you do is set your thermostat to your desired temperature for your home or business.
+This action sends a signal to your furnace.

 So why is your furnace blowing cold air?

 Here are 3 possibilities:

 1) Your Thermostat fan is set to “ON”